carpteas/jellyfish/README.md

 # jellyfish

 The "jellyfish" is an *unlimited* storage service for all kinds of static web resources.
 Once stored, every single asset will be *proxied* by CDN automatically.
-There is a reference site(jellyfish.carpteas.com) running to play with.
-Key components consisting the service are:
+With RESTful API provided, check out the reference site(jellyfish.carpteas.com) and start playing with it.
+Key components contributing to this cloud-based service are:

   - Amazon S3
   - CloudFlare
   - Heroku
-  - Json Web Token
+  - JSON Web Tokens
+  - Postman
+  - mongoDB
   - Node.js

 ### Version